Darren Purse: Later career

 Purse joined Northampton Town on trial in July 2013, with manager Aidy Boothroyd worried over the fitness of centre-half Kelvin Langmead.
 The following month he signed with Finnish side IFK Mariehamn until the end of the 2013 Veikkausliiga season.
 He joined Southern League Premier Division club Chesham United in January 2014, and helped the "Generals" to reach the play-off final at the end of the 2013–14 season, where they were denied promotion following a 3–1 defeat to St Albans City.

 In January 2015, Purse signed for Conference National club Welling United.
 Two months later he moved on to Staines Town of the Conference South, scoring on his debut in a 1–1 draw at Farnborough.
 Staines dropped out of the division after a last place finish in the 2014–15 campaign.
 Purse signed with AFC Rushden & Diamonds in December 2015.
 He moved on to Hayes & Yeading United one month later.
 He played 18 matches for Hayes as they were relegated at the end of the 2015–16 season.
 He rejoined Chesham United in July 2016.
 He signed with National League South club Bishop's Stortford in March 2017.
 Only one month later, he left the club and rejoined AFC Rushden & Diamonds of the Northern Premier League Division One South.
 Rushden finished fifth at the end of the 2016–17 season, before losing to Witton Albion in the play-offs; Purse did not feature in the game.
 In May 2017, he joined Isthmian League Premier Division club Enfield Town as both a player and as assistant manager to Andy Leese.

 International career

 Purse won two caps for England at under-21 level in 1998, playing against France and South Africa.

 Coaching career

-In July 2014 he helped to set up the Malcolm Arnold Academy in Northampton, and was appointed director of football.
+In July 2014, he helped to set up the Malcolm Arnold Academy in Northampton and was appointed director of football.
 He was appointed as under-16 coach at Oxford United in April 2018.
 He was appointed as manager of the Cardiff City U23 team in December 2021.
+He was promoted to U23s Manager in December 2024.